CrunchyData/postgres-operator/docs/content/architecture/postgres-operator-containers-overview.md

 * **Prometheus** (prometheus).
 Prometheus is a multi-dimensional time series data model with an elastic query language.
 It is used in collaboration with the Crunchy PostgreSQL Exporter and Grafana to provide and store metrics.

+* **Alertmanager** (alertmanager).
+Handles alerts sent by Prometheus by deduplicating, grouping, and routing them to reciever integrations.

 ### Connection Pooling

 * **pgbouncer** (crunchy-pgbouncer).  pgbouncer is a lightweight connection pooler for PostgreSQL.
 The crunchy-pgbouncer container provides a pgbouncer image.